Orthelious/PDCP_Spring2019/course_documents/Assessments_and_GradingPolicies.md

 	* Projects: 30 points

 ***
-###// GRADING RUBRICS AND SCORING STRATEGY
+## <a name="GRSS">// GRADING RUBRICS AND SCORING STRATEGY</a>

-##### **SCORING RUBRIC FOR HOMEWORK AND QUIZZES**
+### **SCORING RUBRIC FOR HOMEWORK AND QUIZZES**
+All homework assignments and quizzes are pass/fail.
+Incomplete and/or late assignments will receive half-credit.

+* **(P) Pass** — The assignment or quiz was completed according to prompt.
+Full credit — 5 points.

+* **(I) Incomplete/Late** — The assignment was either submitted incomplete, did not follow prompt, and/or was submitted late.
+2.5 points.

+* **(F) Fail** — Student did not submit assignment.
+0 Points.

+### **SCORING RUBRIC FOR COURSE PROJECTS**
+The grant writing project (GP) is worth ten points and the final project (FP) is worth 20 points.
+Course projects will be graded using the following rubric:

+* **(A) Excellent**	— Student completed project with outstanding or exceptional narrative and	perfect execution.
+GP: 10 Points / FP: 20 points

+* **(B) Good** — Student successfully met all project requirements with good narrative and great execution, but with some errors.
+GP: 8 Points / FP: 16 points

+* **(C) Satisfactory**	— Student successfully met all project requirements with good narrative, but with multiple (more than 5) mistakes or errors in execution.
+GP: 6 Points / FP: 12 points

+* **(D) Passable** — Student met project requirements, but with poor narrative and excessive (more than 10) mistakes or errors in execution.
+GP: 4 Points / FP: 8 points

+* **(E) Poor** — Student did not meet all project requirements, but at least submitted a final deliverable.
+GP: 2 Points / FP: 4 points

+* **(F) Failure** Student did not submit a final deliverable.
+0 points awarded

 ***
-###// OTHER GRADING POLICIES
+## <a name="OGP">// OTHER GRADING POLICIES</a>

-**GROUP WORK** — Group work is encouraged for homework assignments with the exception of the final project and/or specific assignments as noted by the instructor.
-If students choose to work as a group, they must include collaborators’ names on their assignment.
-Groups are limited to 3 students.
+**GROUP WORK** — Group work is encouraged for homework assignments and take-home quizzes unless otherwise noted by the instructor.
+If students work in a group, students must include collaborators' names on assessment submissions.

-**LATE WORK** — Homework assignments are due at the start of class.
-Check the course schedule for assignment due dates.
-Late assignments may be submitted up to two days after due date and will receive an automatic (I) grade.
+**LATE WORK** — Assessments are due at the start of class.
+Check the assignments folder for specific due dates.

+Late assignments may be submitted up to two days after due date and will receive an automatic Incomplete grade.
 Submission of a late final project will result in reduction of one letter grade.